COMP/MATH 552 : Combinatorial Optimization

 See tentative topics for things that are planned to be covered.
 Topics (certainly also interesting and important!) that won't be covered include but not limited to: heuristic algorithms, approximation algorithms, semidefinite programming, complexity, etc.

 There are no formal mid-term or final exams.
-Evaluation will be made through assignments, in-class tests and a final group project.
+Evaluation will be made through assignments, in-class tests and a final project.

 Assignments: 30%.
 (Three assignments, each worth 10%)